mohammadbinmazi/bulkEmail/readme.md

 # 📬 BulkEmail App

 BulkEmail is a full-stack application that allows users to send a custom message to multiple Gmail addresses at once.
 It’s perfect for personal announcements, team updates, or small-scale outreach—without the complexity of enterprise tools.
-It also provide a opportunity to schedule a email for a later period of time.
+It also provide a option to schedule a email for a later period of time.

 ## 🚀 Tech Stack